jonassiewertsen/statamic-butik/documentation/frontend/mailables.md

 ### 2. Create your own theme

-Duplicate the `default.css` file and rename yoru copy to for example `butik dd`
+Duplicate the `default.css` file and rename your copy to for example `butik.css`

 You'll find the css file in the themes folder: